dsmolero/cc_toyrobot/README.md

 To run with a script:

+    $ python main.py <path/to/script-file>

+where path/to/script-file contains the toy robot commands.

+example:

     $ python main.py bot-script.trs

-where bot-script.trs contains the toy robot commands.
+will run the sample bot-script.trs file provided.